ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 ### Configure CLI

-In this step, you'll configure `oc` to point to your newly created cluster.
-The [{{site.data.keyword.openshiftshort}} Container Platform CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html) exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
-The CLI is available using the `oc` command.
+Start a IBM Cloud Shell and then initialize it with the  oc login command.

 1. When the cluster is ready, click on the **Access** tab under the cluster name.
-1. Under **After your cluster provisions, gain access** section, click on **oauth token request page** link and follow instructions to log into your cluster on a terminal.
+1. Click the **IBM Cloud Shell** button in the upper right corner to create a shell.
+1. Click the **OpenShift Web Console** button.
+1. In the {{site.data.keyword.openshiftshort}} console in the upper right pull down on your identification and click **Copy Login Comand**
+1. Click the **Display Token** link in the new browser tab.
+1. Copy the contents of the **Log in with this token** text box and paste into the shell.
+It looks something like: `oc login --token=z-DkVcAmzm... --server=https://c10...`
-1. Once logged-in using the `oc login` command, run the below command to see all the namespaces in your cluster
+1. Once logged-in run the below command to see all the namespaces in your cluster
    ```sh
    oc get ns
    ```